NikitaSharlan/AVR-PWM-dimmer/README.md

 offering intuitive operation alongside brightness adjustment.
 This enhances user interaction by combining tactile feedback with versatile functionality.

+One key feature of the dimmer is its high-frequency PWM signal, which minimizes flickering and makes it ideal for environments involving video recording or photography.
+High-frequency PWM helps eliminate visible flicker when filming, ensuring smooth and professional-looking footage even with changing lighting conditions.

 The construction features a two-layer PCB for reliable performance and compact design.
 Additionally, a 3D-printable case is included, allowing the device to be securely placed on a tabletop—combining functionality with convenience.